 7) What are the policies of the PPPA regarding non-commercial, educational use of posters images?

 The PPPA operates this website according to the principles of "fair use".
 According to fair use principles, an author may make limited use of another author's work without asking for permission.
-Fair use is based on the belief that the public is entitled to freely use portions of copyrighted materials for purposes of commentary and criticism.
+Fair use is based on the belief that the public is entitled to freely use portions of copyrighted materials for non-commercial educational purposes, commentary and criticism.
 If you decide that your use of an image featured at the PPPA falls legitimately within the definition(s) for non-commerical/educational purposes (either print or electronic media) we ask that:

 Fair use as described at 17 U.S.C.
 Section 107: "Notwithstanding the provisions of section 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phono-records or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright."
 In determining whether the use made of a work in any particular case is fair use the factors to be considered shall include the:

-1) Purpose and character of the use, including whether such use is of a commercial nature or is for or nonprofit/educational purposes
+1) Purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit/educational purposes

 2) Nature of the copyrighted work